© [bernardbodo] /Adobe Stock

 Most popular Black TV shows in 2020

-TV shows with Black actors
+What TV shows have a Black cast?

 When Queen Sugar, Greenleaf, Insecure and Black-ish come back on

 Do you find yourself asking what is a good TV series to watch with Black actors?
 Well, this list will allow you to tune into multiple Black shows every night of the week.
 You won’t lose track!
 These African American TV shows will make you laugh, cry and become a detective while you solve crimes.
 Your friends are watching these popular shows, so don’t be out of the loop!

 *The information in this article is as current as of the publication date.
 Readers are encouraged to confirm the show or movie prior to watching.

 A record store owner (Zoe Kravitz) revisits past relationships through music and pop culture while trying to get over her one true love.

 Little Fires Everywhere

 An enigmatic mother (Kerry Washington) and daughter upend their lives and explores the weight of secrets, the nature of art and identity, the ferocious pull of motherhood – and the danger in believing that following the rules can avert disaster.

 Cynthia and Mike Hill get serious.
 Nene does her best to mend relationships with the women who mean the most to her.
 Kenya admits her marriage is struggling.